29/03/2010 10:50:45 AM

 RISK HUMAN LIFE AND WIN THE TOP SAFETY AWARD?

-How was it that a company awaiting prosecution for breaching their legal responsibility
+How was it that a company awaiting prosecution for breaching their legal responsibility in Occupational Health and Safety AND Dangerous Substances legislation can be eligible to enter the awards program - and WIN?

 In my very humble opinion...no, actually scrap that, there’s nothing humble about my opinion on this matter, I am as angry as a cut snake.
 This wealthy company has opted to clog up an already over burdened legal system with its tenacious stance on this matter portraying an attitude that falls well short of praise.
 The fact that they finally invested some money into ‘safety’ should be seen as a step in the right direction (of course) but clearly it was well overdue and more to the point I question the motive.
 Is this truly a change of attitude or is this about polishing a tarnished image?